navidrome/cross-taglib/README.md

 ### Tasks

-- `make build` - Will build for all supported platforms
+- `make build` - Build for all supported platforms
-- `make build PLATFORMS=linux/amd64,darwin/arm64` - Will build for specific platforms
+- `make build PLATFORMS=linux/amd64,darwin/arm64` - Build for specific platforms
-- `make update` - Will update the TagLib version in the `.version` file.
-After updating, you should build locally to ensure everything is working, and then commit and push the changes.
+- `make update` - Update the TagLib version in the `.version` file.
+After updating, you should build locally to ensure everything is working, and then commit and push the changed `.version` file.

 ### Release